tmcmm/certification/terraform/Readme.md

 ### Setup a container blob storage to upload the join script so that workers can join the cluster:

+> Note: Storage Account names are unique across Azure so make sure you use your own as the one in example **terraformkubeadm** is already taken
 ```
 az group create --name terraform-state-rg \
     --location northeurope